richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     D) Manually syncing databases via T‑SQL

 11. What does “built‑in high availability” imply in Azure SQL Database?
-    A) HA features must be configured manually
+    A) High Availability features must be configured manually
     B) It is achieved through third‑party add‑ons
     C) High availability is integrated and managed by Azure with minimal setup
     D) It only applies to premium service tiers

-12. What is a primary advantage of using the Azure Portal for HA configuration?
+12. What is a primary advantage of using the Azure Portal for High Availability configuration?
     A) It provides a guided and simplified configuration process
     B) It mirrors on‑premises clustering exactly
     C) It requires extensive manual scripting